 Luckily, more CCOs seem to be getting the message.
 The results of year’s PwC State of Compliance survey were just released and this edition reports that data analysis experience is now found on 33% of compliance teams.

-Data analysis experience is now found on 33% of compliance teams
+Compliance data analysis experience is now found on 33% of compliance teams

 “With compliance becoming more complex and more critical to executing business strategy, CCOs would do well to add resources with business, sector, complex data analysis, and technology skills and knowledge to their teams,” the report reads.